What is the role of a Peer Mediator?

 When they are on duty, children will be stationed at different points in the playground and will help to resolve conflicts, making sure that we are respecting one another's rights to play.

-During the training, children focused on a number of skills including being patient, listening carefully, being empathetic and clarifying what happened in simple language.
+During the Peer Mediator training, children focus on a number of skills including being patient, listening carefully, being empathetic and clarifying what happened in simple language.

-There are four key steps which our peer mediators will follow to help other children to resolve conflict:
+There are four key steps which our peer mediators would follow to help other children to resolve conflict:

 - Ask the first person to tell their side of the story.
 Ask the second person to tell their side of the story.

-- Ask each person to say hoe they feel about what has happened and about what has been said.
+- Ask each person to say how they feel about what has happened and about what has been said.